-Terminus is an experimental Capybara driver implemented in client-side JavaScript.
-It lets you script your application in any browser on any device, without needing browser plugins.
+Terminus is an experimental Capybara driver for real browsers.
+It lets you control your application in any browser on any device (including PhantomJS), without needing browser plugins.
 This allows several types of testing to be automated:

 Terminus is available through Rubygems.
 For the most part, you will not use it directly: you will use the Capybara API and it will send instructions to Terminus for execution.
 To set Terminus as your driver:

 Terminus does require some extra setup before you can use it to control your app.
-First up, you need to start the Terminus server on the machine where your application will be running:
+First up, you need to start the Terminus server on the machine where your application will be running (you don’t need to do this if you’re using PhantomJS – see below):

 $ terminus

 This starts the server on port 7004.
-Now open a browser at 127.0.0.1:7004.
-(I recommend using the IP address of the Terminus host; Chrome has bugs that can stop WebSockets working if you use the hostname.)
+Now open a browser at localhost:7004.
 This is the ‘holding page’.
 A browser is said to be ‘docked’ while it is visiting this page, meaning it is ready and waiting to run some tests for you.

 Finally, in your tests you need to make sure there's a docked browser and select it.
 In a before block, run the following: